ga-wdi-lessons/js-higher-order-functions/readme.md

 }
 ```

-And we can use the function:
+And we can use the function...

 ```js
 const wdi17one = filter(wdiInstructors, teaches17)
 ```

-Like the others, `filter` is available directly on arrays:
+Like the others, `filter` is available directly on arrays...

 ```js
 const wdi17two = wdiInstructors.filter(teaches17)